nchandolaj/Algorithms/README.md

-This algorithm repository contains a list of simple software algorithms implemented in Python.
+This github repository contains a list of simple software algorithms implemented in Python.

 I am using this repository as a mechanism to
 1. refresh my software development skills